ScholarshipAir

 12 Scholarship Application Letter Samples (PDF, DOC)

-If you're a student, applying for scholarships is one of the best ways to fund your education and a well written scholarship application letter is required to help you get one.
+A good application letter introduces who you are, highlights your achievements, and shows why you deserve the award.
+Winning a scholarship, big or small, can be life-changing, especially if you need financial support for your studies.
+If you're a student, applying for scholarships is one of the best ways to fund your education and a well-written scholarship application letter is required to help you get one.

 In a scholarship application letter, you will be expected to provide useful information about your accomplishments as a student and why you think you're a deserving candidate.